Keith-Cancel/VST-2/info/reversing.md

 ## Return Type Struct Pointer or String Pointer?

 So the returned pointer is in the data segment of this dll.
-However, I thought it was a struct when looking around with snowman although it looks to be just the string "PtsV".
+Moreover, I thought it was a struct when looking around with snowman although it looks to be just the string "PtsV".
 The value seems be the same in other dlls.
 Maybe *VSTPluginMain* does not return anything that interesting, unless the data following "PtsV" afterwards is used by the calling process.
 If it's just a string I am I probably done here.

 ![just a string?](./images/string.png)